 In order to have representative data in the prototype of the PITA system, the train schedule of a normal weekday was copied from the NS site.
 To built a real PITA system, it is necessary to make arrangements with NS to get access to the train schedule, because there are several exceptional rules (for instance on holidays and weekends).
 In order to automate the process of copying the train schedule, it was necessary to make a model containing all connections between stations which are made by trains.
 This means all direct connections occuring in the train schedule were added to a XML file.
-After this, a program was developed which used this data, to query the NS website on all trains making this direct connections." from the website in the program.
+After this, a program was developed which used this data, to query the NS website on all trains making this direct connections of a single day.
+This can be done by rebuilding the "search earlier and later connections" from the website in the program.
 Table 6.1 shows the fields which have to be supplied to query the NS webserver.